sparkfun/SparkFun_Ideal_Diode_Breakout/docs/github/contribute.md

 ## Improve our Hardware Design
 All of our designs are open-source!
 Please help us make it better.

-* Our board design files are contained in the [`Hardware` folder of the SparkFun Qwiic Navigation Switch repository](https://github.com/sparkfun/SparkFun_Qwiic_Navigation_Switch/tree/main/Hardware).
+* Our board design files are contained in the [`Hardware` folder of the SparkFun Ideal Diode Breakout repository](https://github.com/sparkfun/SparkFun_Ideal_Diode_Breakout/tree/main/Hardware).

 ### Submit a Design Improvement
 1. Fork this repo